KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

 ## Creating Lens and Source catalogues

-* **create_tomocats_GGL.py**:
-For the shear ratio test we need finer lens bins than normal so we have a special script to create these

 * **SOURCECATS/Make_K1000_nofz.py**:
 This reads in the redshifts estimated from the KiDS-1000 SOM (Hildebrandt+20) and saves n(z) histograms in SOURCECATS/SOM_NofZ/
 This code is where artificial high redshift peaks can be implanted in specified redshift bins, in order to see the effect these have on the SRT results.